 But even though Jones may have fallen prey to the MTV image requirement, he also rocked major musical chops.
 As a kid, he was so talented, that he gave piano lessons to the other kids in the neighborhood (that’s how he met his future wife).
 And he put those skills to great use in the ‘80s, with giant synth-pop hits like “What Is Love,” “New Song” and the aforementioned “Things Can…”

 So where’s “HoJo” been since?
 Well, for one, he’s never stopped playing and innovating.
-Since the ‘90s, he’s worked independent of label support (which he prefers) – but his fans have not let him down.
-His latest labor of love is called Engage, a four-part series incorporating music, ballet and philosophy.
+Since the ‘90s, he’s worked independently of label support (which he prefers) – but his fans have not let him down.
+His latest labor of love is called Engage, a four-part series incorporating music, ballet, and philosophy.
 The initial CD/DVD of this live event was crowd-funded on his own label D-Tox Records, a testament to his devoted fan base, with whom he stays in touch via an active social media presence.

 Howard also contributed a few songs to the movie, Eddie the Eagle, and has toured with Barenaked Ladies and OMD.
 He admits that in the time he’s allotted on tour, he must “play the hits” – but he also works hard to re-invent those hits to keep it interesting for both the fans and himself.
 As for his famous ‘80s hair, well, it’s been reduced to a close-cropped style revealing more than a receding hairline – but nonetheless, he sticks to the sentiment of his 1985 hit: “Things can only get better.”

 Photo Credit: Howard JONES (Photo by Ebet Roberts/Redferns/Getty)